levist7/Kayak_ETL_Project/README.md

-# Kayak_ETL_Project
-Project on Extract, Transform and Load - Kayak Trip Planning
+# Kayak Trip Planning - Project on Extract, Transform and Load

 The goal is to create an app that will recommend users where to plan their next holidays.
 It takes real up-to-date data on Weather and Hotels in the area.
 The application will recommend the best destinations and hotels in France.